Nic30/hdlConvertor/README.md

 * [slang](https://github.com/MikePopoloski/slang) - Parser and compiler library for SystemVerilog.
 * [HDL_ANTLR4](https://github.com/denisgav/HDL_ANTLR4) - C# projects that use ANTLR4 library to analyse VHDL and Verilog code

 ### License

 License in top folder applies to this project only.
-In this repository there is also ANTRLR4 library (BSD 3-clause license) and some grammars (.g4 files - BSD 3, GPL-3, GPL).
+In this repository there are also grammars (.g4 files - BSD 3, GPL-3, GPL).
-This library is for now distributed in this package as a temporary solution until proper package for ANTLR4 library will be present in linux prepositories.